Geohot, the first person to unlock the original iPhone, has built a self driving car in just one month in his own garage.

 Oh yeah?
 Since you've drawn your own conclusion of Hotz's technology where is your own trusty self driving car and video from bloomberg?
 Not to mention his simplistic idea cost a lot less than google's whole team and billions in budget!

-Dude, when you're done blowing Geohot, stop and think: all I said is that there's no such thing as A.I. yet, and that's indisputable.
+Stop and think: all I said is that there's no such thing as A.I. yet, and that's indisputable.
 So his software will "guess" what to do in certain situations, and that's dangerous in a driving situation.
-Chillax and think about the science, nobody is attacking your boyfriend.
+Chillax and think about the science, nobody is attacking him.

 No "A.I" could EVER guarantee absolute safety in case of any emergency.
 Every situation on the road being so diferent from another there's absolutely NO CHANCE for ANY 100% safe self-driving device or car.
 I'd rather be in a car that learns from what it sees on the road, than a car that's supposedly smart.